KermitPurple96/CTF_tools/README.md

 A small set of python tools developed to pass OSCP, this set consists of 3 scripts:

-- Toolpy for easy & fast downloading tools
+- Servpy to start services to transfer files via smb, ftp, http, https, scp, nc or socat & easy downloading tools
+- recon.ps1 to assist in the windows privilege escalation process
+- recon.sh to assist in the linux privilege escalation process
 - Shellpy to generate payloads for reverse shells, optionally obfuscated to evade antivirus and in macro format for malicious documents
   (Shellpy can be found here --> https://github.com/KermitPurple96/Shellpy)
-- Servpy to start services to transfer files via smb, ftp, http, https, scp, nc & socat
-- recon.ps1 to assist in the windows privilege escalation process
-- recon.sh to assist in the linux privilege escalation process

 ## Install
 - pip install pyftpdlib pyopenssl colorama psutil
 - git clone https://github.com/KermitPurple96/OSCP-PythonSupportTools